'RHOBH' Star Lisa Vanderpump Visits TomTom Job Site

 TomTom, the new bar from Lisa Vanderpump, Tom Sandoval and Tom Schwartz is already a bit behind schedule, but Sandoval had mentioned recently that the new place would be opening in three weeks.
 This weekend, Vanderpump popped in (despite the Los Angeles heatwave) to check on the bar’s progress.

-Daily Mail said that Lisa Vanderpump already has Villa Blanca, Pump, and Sur, both of which are seen on Real Housewives of Beverly Hills and Vanderpump Rules, and it looks like TomTom might open by the end of the summer.
+Daily Mail said that Lisa Vanderpump already has Villa Blanca, as well as Pump, and SUR, both of which are seen on Real Housewives of Beverly Hills and Vanderpump Rules, and it looks like TomTom might open by the end of the summer.
 Saturday, Lisa Vanderpump was dressed down in jeans, a t-shirt, and Miu Miu sneakers ($850 at Neiman Marcus) to tour the TomTom job site with husband Ken Todd.
 Vanderpump had her hair in a ponytail and her sunglasses on top of her head as she unlocked the padlock on the temporary construction door.

 Initially, the partners thought that TomTom would open in late May or early June, but on July first, Tom Sandoval said he believed three and a half more weeks should be enough to get the job done.
 But the recent photos shared by Daily Mail tell a different story.